 If one or more competitors do not start in the round of 16 or the round of 8 or round of 4 they will be automatically ranked last in the round of 16, 8 or 4 respectively.
 If two competitors are DNF/DSQ, they will be ranked in the Heat according to their qualification rank, but better than the athletes who receive a DIC or DNS.
-DIC will receive automatically the last place in this Heat and will be ranked last at the end of the second/fourth ranked athletes, but before the DNS.
+DIC will receive automatically the last place in this Heat and will be ranked last at the end of the second/fourth ranked athletes, but before the DNS

 In a case where more competitors do not complete the course nor cross the finish line (DNF), the rankings in that Heat will be based on the location where the competitor(s) have completed the course.
 The competitor that has made it further down the course correctly will receive the higher rank.
-If two or more competitors are tied in the finish or going out at the same gate, in the Big or Small Final, they will remain tied.
-In all other rounds, if two or more competitors are tied in the finish or going out at the same gate the competitor with the worse seeding points will win the tie.
+If two or more competitors are going out at the same gate, in the Big or Small Final, they will remain tied.
+In all other rounds, if two or more competitors are going out at the same gate the competitors concerned will be ranked according to the fastest qualification time.
+In the case where the same qualification time exists (best time out of two runs), the tie will be broken by using the total time of both qualification runs.
+If they are still tied the competitor with the worse seeding points will win the tie.
+If the tie still exists, they will remain tied.
 An athlete which does not start in the first round will appear as DNS on the result list.
 An athlete which did not start (DNS) in the Semi-final is allowed to start in the small final.